FAQ

 What does ‘commingled’ mean?

 Commingled means putting different recyclable items together in the wrong recycling box or bag.
-If there is too much commingled recycling in a 1 ton bale, it could result in that bale being disposed in a landfill.
-Currently less than 2% of all materials collected has to be disposed of that way.
+If there is too much commingled recycling, it could result in the material being unusable by the manufacturer and disposed in a landfill.
+Prior to 2025, less than 2% of all materials collected curbside had to be disposed of that way.
 This is because of the care taken by Maple Ridge residents to sort their recycling properly.

 Do I need to remove the label from metal cans?

-Yes, please.
-Paper labels on metal cans are relatively easy to remove.
-If paper is included in the metal stream, it is considered a contaminant.
-The paper label can also be recycled in the yellow bag!
+Yes, please!
+Paper labels on metal cans are relatively easy to remove and can also be recycled in the yellow bag!

 The problem is that during the recycling process, the metal is melted at high temperatures, and if enough paper is present, flash fires can erupt in the furnace, endangering the workers and producing impurities in the end product.
 These impurities cause the metal to be downgraded, thereby reducing the revenue received for the material by the program.